Conference Papers

 Abstract:

 In recent years, there has been a proliferation of air-conditioning in both residential and commercial buildings in India.
-Mixed-mode buildings are buildings in which a combination of air-conditioning and natural ventilation is buildings are likely to be less energy consuming than fully air-conditioned buildings, and further energy savings can be achieved by using air movement to increase the cooling setpoint temperature without jeopardizing the occupants’ thermal comfort.
-The aim of this research was to develop and test on a typical Indian apartment a methodology to quantify these energy savings using dynamic thermal simulations.
-The core of this method is the definition of the cooling setpoint, which varies monthly according to the ASHRAE 55-2013 adaptive model.
-The results show that the annual energy demand for space cooling can be reduced by as much as up to 70 percent by using air motion devices.
-Moreover, the indoor thermal conditions during the occupied periods predicted by the model are closer to the values measured in field studies in India.
+Mixed-mode buildings are buildings in which a combination of air-conditioning and natural ventilation is used to provide comfortable indoor environments.
+These buildings are likely to be less energy consuming than fully air-conditioned buildings, and further energy savings can be achieved by using air movement to increase the cooling setpoint temperature without jeopardizing the occupants’ thermal comfort.

 Keyword: